 Chequing account

-A daily transaction account for paycheques, bills, debit purchases, and e-Transfers.
+The everyday bank account for debit purchases, direct deposit, bills, withdrawals, and e-Transfers.

 Credit score